 Raymond Hwang is an artist currently living and working in Ridgewood, NY.

 He holds a BFA from the School of Visual Arts (New York, NY).

 Throughout my work, I use characters that reference specific personal artifacts and other recurring motifs to weave a visual language that is my own.
 My work is an amalgamation of my lived life, my upbringing, my dry humor and the subtle ways they do or don’t connect; painting and drawing allows me to obscure and layer these images to set up an environment that is constantly in flux.
 I imagine my work at its best is similar to being in a crowded room, hearing snippets of conversations, all while interpreting and misinterpreting phrases to create a union between potentially unrelated thoughts.
 These thoughts are then morphed into a cartoon-ish fiction of personal folklore that suggests a world beyond the frame.

 The subject matter that I utilize are relics of my past, my identity and my engagement with my everyday life.
-They clash, bounce, conflict, converse and stumble into each other in awkward ways that set up the potential for a unconventional narrative that reveals itself beyond what is obvious in the initial read.
+They clash, bounce, conflict, converse and stumble into each other in awkward ways that set up the potential for a unconventional narrative which reveals itself beyond what is obvious in the initial read.
 In one painting, wobbly legs that don’t seem to have an owner flounder about as a large banana peel hovers seemingly stationary on a different spatial plane.
 A small note stuck strangely onto the backdrop suggests an impending verdict as the legs stumble for eternity, unable to accept the inevitable in all of our lives.